 Warm mist steam humidifiers are quieter as compared to cool mist humidifiers since they do not use a fan to whip the water around.

-These humidifiers are also handy in cooler climates since they warm the indoor air.
+These humidifiers are also handy in cooler climates since they warm your indoor air.
 As compared to other humidifiers, steamers can be a little expensive to run because of the heating element.

 One downside to this warm mist humidifier is that it only covers a small area.
 Thus, you need quite a number of them to cover your whole house.